Why Public Debates Don’t Change People

 The Problem With Public Debates

-The problem with modern debate culture isn’t that it’s mean.
-It’s that it misunderstands how humans actually learn and change.
+The problem with modern debate culture isn’t that it’s confrontational.
+It’s that it ignores the role safety plays in learning.

 Put a microphone and a camera in someone’s face—especially a stranger—and you don’t get truth.
 You get performance.
 You get posture.
 You get the version of the self that knows it’s being watched.

-That’s why the debate formats popular on college campuses feel powerful and accomplish so little.
-They’re engineered to expose bad arguments, not to form honest people.
+That’s why debate formats feel powerful and accomplish so little.
+They’re engineered to expose errors, not to make it safe for people to rethink what they believe.
 And those are fundamentally different goals.

 No one works through what they actually believe on a stage.